surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.57.2-dev.1 =
+= 3.58.0-dev.2 =

-(2018/04/15) Excluded post content from Schema markup for WooCommerce cart, checkout, and account pages (Pro version).
+(2018/04/18) Added a refresh for the Social and Search Optimization metabox when saving a Gutenberg post.
+Excluded post content from Schema markup for WooCommerce cart, checkout, and account pages (Pro version).

 = 3.57.1 =